 Almost always, this is true.
 Almost.
 There are what scientists call "non-wind" waves; the two most common are the tides and tsunamis.
-Back on May 12th, I closed the column by noting that the longest wave on the planet was in fact that wave created by the Moon, lifting the water up and dragging it around the Earth.
-The closing question was, "what is the frequency?"

-The frequency of the tidal wave (not to be confused with a tsunami, often called a tidal wave) created by the rotation of the Moon around the Earth is about 12 1⁄2 hours.
+Back in September I closed the column by noting that the longest wave on the planet was, in fact, that wave created by the moon, lifting the water up and dragging it around the Earth.
+The closing question was "what is the frequency?"
+The frequency of the tidal wave (not to be confused with a tsunami, often called a tidal wave) created by the rotation of the moon around the Earth is about 12 $\frac{1}{2}$ hours.
 The wavelength is half of the circumference of the Earth itself or roughly 12,451 miles.
-Looking at exhibit #1, you can easily the representation of the wavelength.
+Looking at exhibit #1, you can easily see the representation of the wavelength.